 Today I’m sharing how you can make the BEST brownie recipe from scratch.
 Brown butter brownies are just as easy as regular ones with just one added step (making brown butter) and it makes a huge difference!

 Learn how to make brown butter and take your brownies to the next level the next time your chocolate craving is intense!
+NEVER buy a box mix again.

 Have you ever had brown butter?
 I’m in love with the stuff and this brown butter brownie recipe is my favorite way to use it.
 Oh, who am I kidding?
 I love brown butter in so many dishes!